fechan/JackJack/README.md

 Don't know where Kalimgrimmardrassil is?
 Now you don't have to waste time searching on Google where everything is and just add a waypoint directly there!

 ## Download and install
+### With Wowup
+In the "Get Addons" tab, click "Install from URL" in the top right, paste in `https://github.com/fechan/JackJack/`, click "Import", then "Install".
+This method is preferred since Wowup can automatically detect updates from this repo's releases.

+### Manually
 Check the [releases page](https://github.com/fechan/JackJack/releases) for the zip file.
 Unzip to a new folder called JackJack in your addons directory and enable JackJack in your in-game addons menu.

 ## Requirements